PariaZ/interview-ai/README.md

 **domain suspension**, **reinstatement**, and **domain transfer**.

-To simulate a realistic support scenario, I created five **synthetic policy documents** that resemble the kind of policy/FAQ content a **domain registrar or hosting provider** would publish.
+To simulate a realistic support scenario, I created five **synthetic policy documents** that resemble the kind of policy content a **domain registrar or hosting provider** would publish.
 The documents cover:

 - **Billing and renewal** rules